 Connect a Form Block or Newsletter Block

 You can use Mailchimp as a storage option in the Form Block and the Newsletter Block.
-This adds form submissions to a subscriber list in your Mailchimp account.
+This adds form submissions to an audience (formerly called a list) in your Mailchimp account.

 When using Mailchimp in a Form Block or Newsletter Block, keep the following in mind:

-- If you edit any form fields after connecting to Mailchimp, create and link a new Mailchimp list.
-If your Form Block fields and Mailchimp list fields become mismatched, this may cause issues with submissions passing to Mailchimp.
+- If you edit any form fields after connecting to Mailchimp, create and link a new Mailchimp audience.
+If your Form Block fields and Mailchimp audience fields become mismatched, this may cause issues with submissions passing to Mailchimp.

-- Per Mailchimp's policy, lists can't exceed 30 data fields.
-If the Form Block has more than 30 Form Fields, edit the Form Block and remove some fields.
+- Per Mailchimp's policy, audiences can't exceed 30 data fields.
+If the Form Block has more than 30 form fields, edit the Form Block and remove some fields.

 To connect a Form or Newsletter Block to Mailchimp:

-- Select a Mailchimp list for form submissions from the drop-down menu.
+- Select a Mailchimp audience for form submissions.